Any Questions? Call Us: 8509405093

 History

-International Society for Krishna Consciousness (ISKCON) was founded by His Divine Grace A.C.
-Bhaktivedanta Swami (Srila Prabhupada) in the West in 1966.
-ISKCON belongs to Gaudiya (refers to Bengal) Vaishnavism, a devotional tradition based on the teachings of Bhagavad-gita and Srimad-Bhagavatam.
+The International Society for Krishna Consciousness (ISKCON) was founded in the West in 1966 by His Divine Grace A.C.
+Bhaktivedanta Swami (Srila Prabhupada).
+ISKCON is part of the Gaudiya Vaishnavism tradition, which originates from Bengal and is based on the teachings of the Bhagavad-gita and the Srimad-Bhagavatam.

-The precepts and practices of ISKCON were taught and codified by the 15th century saint and religious reformer Sri Caitanya Mahaprabhu (1486-1532), his brother Nityananda Prabhu and six of his principle associates, the Goswamis of Vrindavana (Sanatana, Rupa, Jiva, Gopal Bhatta, Raghunatha Dasa and Raghunatha Bhatta.)
+The principles and practices of ISKCON were taught and codified by the 15th-century saint and religious reformer, Sri Caitanya Mahaprabhu (1486-1532), his brother Nityananda Prabhu, and six of his principal associates, known as the Goswamis of Vrindavana (Sanatana, Rupa, Jiva, Gopal Bhatta, Raghunatha Dasa, and Raghunatha Bhatta).

-Sri Caitanya, whom devotees recognize as a direct incarnation of Krishna, gave a powerful impetus for a massive bhakti (devotional) movement throughout India.
-Under his direction hundreds of volumes on the philosophy of Krishna consciousness were compiled.
-Many devotees followed in the preceptorial line of Sri Caitanya Mahaprabhu including, in the 19th century an outstanding Vaishnava theologian, Bhaktivinoda Thakura (1838-1914) who brought Krishna consciousness to a modern audience.
+Sri Caitanya Mahaprabhu, recognized by devotees as a direct incarnation of Krishna, gave a powerful impetus for a massive bhakti (devotional) movement throughout India.
+Under his guidance, hundreds of volumes on the philosophy of Krishna consciousness were compiled.
+Many devotees followed in his footsteps, including the 19th-century Vaishnava theologian Bhaktivinoda Thakura (1838-1914), who brought Krishna consciousness to a modern audience.

-ISKCON’s history includes a disciplic succession (sampradaya or guru parampara).
-It draws its legitimacy from its place in a succession of spiritual teachers and disciples (parampara).
-There are four major disciplic successions, and ISKCON belongs to the Brahma-Gaudiya-Madhva (referring to Madhvacharya [A.D.
-1239-1319]) sampradaya, founded by Lord Krishna Himself.
-The other three are called the Sri (referring to the goddess Laksmi) Sampradaya, the Rudra (referring to the god Shiva) Sampradaya and the Kumara (referring to the four Kumaras [celibate sages] Sampradaya.
+ISKCON's history is marked by its disciplic succession (sampradaya or guru parampara), which draws its legitimacy from a lineage of spiritual teachers and disciples (parampara).
+There are four major disciplic successions, and ISKCON belongs to the Brahma-Gaudiya-Madhva sampradaya, founded by Lord Krishna Himself.
+The other three are the Sri Sampradaya (referring to the goddess Laksmi), the Rudra Sampradaya (referring to the god Shiva), and the Kumara Sampradaya (referring to the four Kumaras, celibate sages).